EastonThewes/taren/Gods/Gods.md

 **Middle Ascended**
 Elowyn (N) - The Goddess of Magic - Knowledge
-Luneth (N) - The Goddess of Stars and Wanderers - Knowledge Nisra (N) - The Goddess of Fate and Destiny
-Viara (NG) - The Goddess of Woodlands - Life, Nature Aven (LG) - The God of Light and Law - Light
+Luneth (N) - The Goddess of Stars and Wanderers - Knowledge Nisra (N) - The Goddess of Fate and Destiny - Knowledge Viara (NG) - The Goddess of Woodlands - Life, Nature Aven (LG) - The God of Light and Law - Light
 Marron (NG) - The God of Horizons and Travel - Knowledge, Trickery